hermanyu/hm-recommender/README.md

 3. Text-based feature querying.
 For example: Google/Amazon search bar.
 4. Image-based feature querying.
 For example: Google Image Search.

 We implement each of these ideas via a streamlit application which can be <a href='https://github.com/hermanyu/hm-recommender-app'> found here </a>.
-Since recommender systems are primarily client-facing, we attempt to demonstrate how each of these ideas can be deployed on a barebones webpage mimicing an e-commerce setting.
+Since recommender systems are primarily client-facing, we demonstrate how each of these ideas can be deployed on a barebones webpage mimicing an e-commerce setting.

 ---